Engineering Undergraduate Society of the University of British Columbia: The Cairn

-The current Cairn as well as all predecessors exists not because it was installed in accordance with UBC's planning and building process, but because the engineering students simply put it there.
-Its existence is virtually guaranteed by its size, mass and incorporation into traditions.
+The Cairn is a large concrete object that symbolizes the Engineering Undergraduate Society's contribution to student life on campus.
+It was originally constructed on January 26, 1966 out of rocks and concrete, with a plaque inscribed with “in humble appreciation of the diversified and continuing contributions to campus life by the Engineers".
+Normally, the cairn is painted white with a red 'E' for engineering, however it is frequently repainted and defaced by other faculties.
+Due to frequently attempts by students of other faculties to destroy the cairn, or removals by UBC staff and facilities, the cairn did not settle in its current location until February 11, 1989.
+The current cairn as well as all predecessors exists not because it was installed in accordance with UBC's planning and building process, but because the engineering students simply installed it there.
+As the cairn is rebuilt each time, engineering students attempt to further reinforce its permanence by adding stronger foundations and rebar.

-Myths surrounding the cairn also include the cairn containing full propane tanks to discourage attacks by pneumatic drill and a Faculty of Forestry "Omar", a pickup truck bought by the Faculty of Forestry for Forestry week, in the bottom of the concrete base.
-It is said to be made of high strength steel reinforced concrete ever since it was blown apart in the 1990s.
+Myths surrounding the cairn include the cairn containing full propane tanks to discourage attacks by pneumatic drill, as well as a Faculty of Forestry "Omar", a pickup truck bought by the Faculty of Forestry for Forestry week, in the bottom of the concrete base.

-The Cairn is currently 8 feet high.
+The Cairn is currently 8 feet tall.

 Cheeze

 The EUS is housed in a building known as The Cheeze.
 The Cheeze or Cheese Factory is a former cheese factory located at 2335 Engineering Road, UBC—east of the Cairn.
 The building, built in 1919, was the oldest wood-frame building on campus and had been modified for use by the EUS.

 The Cheeze has been replaced by a new and larger student building designed to better accommodate the needs of the engineering students, whose numbers cannot be supported by the small size of the Cheeze.
 The Engineering Student Centre Project was led by former Vice-president Communications & Administration, Andrew Carne.
 Demolition of the Cheeze took place on April 24, 2014, in one day.
 The construction process of the new Engineering Student Centre was completed in the summer of 2015.